inex/ixp-manager-docs-md/docs/features/static-content.md

 ## Overview

-In IXP Manager, there are four types of users as descibed [in the users page](../usage/users.md).
-Static contact can be added which requires a minimum user privilege to access (e.g. `priv == 0` would be publically accessible through to `priv == 3` which would require a superadmin).
+In IXP Manager, there are four types of users as described [in the users page](../usage/users.md).
+Static contact can be added which requires a minimum user privilege to access (e.g. `priv == 0` would be publicly accessible through to `priv == 3` which would require a superadmin).

 To create static content, you should first [set up skinning](skinning.md) for your installation.
 Let's assume you called your skin `example`.